-From mid 2022 you’ll be able to soak in seven hot spring pools, two cold plunge pools, geothermal showers, a reflexology walk, relaxation lounges and drones.
-Enjoy sweeping views of the Gippsland Lakes and a fresh water lagoon as you explore the trails around the 12-hectare site.
+Soak in seven hot spring pools, two cold plunge pools, geothermal showers, a reflexology walk, relaxation lounges and drones.
+Enjoy sweeping views of the Gippsland Lakes and a freshwater lagoon as you explore the trails around the 12-hectare site.

 Metung Hot Springs, 73 Storth Ryes Avenue, Metung, (03) 5141 2300, email@example.com

 6. Alba Thermal Springs & Spa, Mornington Peninsula

 Alba Thermal Springs & Spa offers an expansive 15-hectare space with luxury bathing experiences, spa treatments and wellness rituals.

 Choose from indoor, open air and outdoor treatment rooms and bathing pools boasting a uniquely modern bathing experience.

 The property is also home to a 120-seat restaurant called Thyme, featuring an all-day Mediterranean-inspired menu of local, seasonal produce created by award-winning chef Karen Martini.
 Enjoy your meal on the rooftop terrace and soak in the serenity.

 Alba Thermal Springs & Spa, 282 Browns Road, Fingal, (03) 5985 0900